-- 1. Ensuring that the EUD is only operated in physical spaces that comply with the end user agreement. - 2.
-Alerting the Security Administrator immediately upon an EUD being lost, stolen, or suspected of being tampered with.
+999 1.
+Ensure that the EUD is only operated in physical spaces that comply with the end user agreement.

+Alert the Security Administrator immediately upon an EUD being lost, stolen, or suspected of being tampered with.

-Security Administrator - The SA must be responsible for maintaining, monitoring, and controlling all security functions for the entire suite of products composing the DAR solution.
-Security Administrator duties include, but are not limited to the following:
+Security Administrator - The SA must be responsible to maintain, monitor, and control all security functions for the entire suite of products composing the DAR solution.
+Security Administrator duties include, but are not limited to:

-- 1. Ensuring that the latest security critical software patches and updates (such as IAVAs) are applied to each product in a timely fashion. - 2.
-Documenting and reporting security-related incidents to the appropriate authorities. - Coordinating and supporting product logistic support activities including integration and maintenance.
-Ensuring that the implemented DAR solution remains compliant with the latest version of the CP. - 4.
-Provisioning and maintaining EUDs in accordance with this CP.
+- 10061.
+Ensure that the latest security critical software patches and updates (such as IAVAs) are applied1007to each product in a timely fashion - 1008 2.
+Document and report security-related incidents to the appropriate authorities - Coordinate and support product logistic support activities including integration and maintenance.
+Ensuring that the implemented DAR solution remains compliant with the latest version of the CP - 1012 4.
+Provision and maintain EUDs in accordance with this CP

-Auditor - The auditor must be responsible for reviewing the actions performed by the SA and events recorded in the audit logs to ensure that no action or event represents a compromise of the DAR solution.
+Auditor - The auditor must be responsible to review the actions performed by the SA and events recorded in the audit logs to ensure that no action or event represents a compromise of the DAR solution.
 The role of auditor and SA must not be performed by the same individual.
-Auditor duties include but are not limited to the following:
+Auditor duties include but are not limited to:

-- 1. Reviewing, managing, controlling, and maintaining security audit log data. - 2.
-Documenting and reporting security-related incidents to the appropriate authorities. - 3.
-The auditor will be given authority to access all audit records.

-Integrator - Integrator duties may include but are not limited to the following:

-- 1. Acquiring the products that compose the solution. - 2.
-Configuring the DAR solution in accordance with the CP. - 3.
-Testing the DAR solution. - 4.
-Documenting the solution and its compliance to the CP. - 5.
-Troubleshooting the solution.

-In certain cases, an external integrator may be used to implement a DAR solution based on the CP.
+- 1017 1.
+Review, manage, control, and maintain security audit log data - 1018 2.
+Document and report security-related incidents to the appropriate authorities - 1019 3.
+Access all audit records - 1020 Integrator Integrator duties may include but are not limited to: - 1021 1.
+Acquire the products that compose the solution - 1022 2.
+Configure the DAR solution in accordance with the CP - 1023 3.
+Test the DAR solution - 1024 4.
+Document the solution and its compliance to the CP - 1025 5.
+Troubleshoot the solution - In certain cases, an external integrator may be used to implement a DAR solution based on the CP.
 A CSfC Trusted Integrator is one such entity.
 Although not required, the use of CSfC Trusted Integrators is highly recommended.
-A CSfC Trusted Integrator is defined as a selected organization that has demonstrated competency in:

-- 1. System integration.

-- 2. The technologies to be integrated.
+A CSfC Trusted Integrator is defined as a selected organization that has demonstrated competency in: - 1030 1.
+System integration - 1031 2.
+The technologies to be integrated

-- 3. Formal testing processes.

-- 4. Generating evidence for system authorization.

-Chosen CSfC Trusted Integrator applicants are required to sign a Memorandum of Agreement (MoA) with NSA.
+- 1032 3.
+Formal testing processes - 1033 4.
+Generating evidence for system authorization - 1034 Chosen CSfC Trusted Integrator applicants are required to sign a Memorandum of Agreement (MoA)1035 with NSA.

-13 INFORMATION TO SUPPORT THE AO
+1036 13 INFORMATION TO SUPPORT THE AO

-This section details items that will likely be necessary for the customer to obtain approval from the system AO.
+1037 This section details items that will likely be necessary for the customer to obtain approval from the 1038 system AO.
 The customer and AO have obligations to perform the following: